- Home /

 Asthma Health Warning

 In the UK and Ireland over 5.4 million people receive treatment for Asthma and an estimated 21 million people suffer from airborne allergies and is increasing by 5% per year.
+Check out our blog about the effects of condensation on your health.

 With the installation of a whole house heat recovery system and a central vacuum system the symptoms can be dramatically reduced.